stoeckley/Eat-Static/README.md

 ;; Now it isn't loose with the color requirement,
 ;; however, because color is a required paramter,
-;; it does not appear in the defaults for red-square, ;; should you blend red-square into something else.
+;; it does not appear in the defaults for red-square, ;; should you blend red-square into something else, like ;; a tiny-red-square where you want to keep the color as ;; a default value, but still ensure that the predicate test ;; for tiny-red-square requires the color to be red.

 ;; This is easily fixed by: